 The RCA Analog Audio output is great if you have an older two-channel sound system that requires this connection.

-The Vizio V Series TV supports eARC with Dolby Atmos and DTS:X signals.
-This means you can pass this high-quality audio to a compatible receiver with a single HDMI connection.
+The Vizio V Series supports eARC with Dolby Atmos and DTS:X signals.
+You can pass this high-quality audio to a compatible receiver with a single HDMI connection.

-The Vizio V Series TV comes with the Vizio SmartCast system.
+The Vizio V Series comes with the Vizio SmartCast system.
 It's easy to learn but feels laggier than other operating systems as it's web-based and feels slow at times.
-There are a few bugs, like the fact that the SmartCast was unavailable on initial startup until we reset the TV, which is an issue we experienced with the Vizio M6 Series Quantum 2022.
+There are a few bugs, like the fact that the SmartCast was unavailable on initial startup until we reset the TV, which we also experienced with the Vizio M6 Series Quantum 2022.

 The Vizio SmartCast platform doesn't have an app store because all the apps are web-based.
 It means you can only use the ones it already has, but there's a large selection of apps to start with, and you can cast content from your phone.